-Located behind Celebration Foursquare Church (11840 148th Ave SE Renton, WA), plots are available for community members to use all year-round.
+Located behind Celebration Foursquare Church (11840 148th Ave SE Renton, WA), plots are available for community members to use all year round.
 The size of each plot is 20′x10′.
 Renters in good standing can renew the rental annually and we offer affordable rates, payment plans, sliding scales, and paid scholarships.

 If interested in renting a plot, please follow this link to fill out an interest form to get in contact with our Community Farm Manager.
 You can visit anytime.
-Come and hang out with our frogs, bunnies, geese and deer.
+Come and hang out with our frogs, bunnies, geese, and deer.
 It is a paradise on earth.

-History of the SRCF
+History of the Community Farm

 Working with community members and inspired by regional models such as 21 Acres, Marra Farms, Beacon Food Forest, and Seattle Community Farm, Sustainable Renton began in 2012 an ongoing discussion and exploration into the idea of developing a community farm in Renton.

 We had our first group planning meeting on this idea in June 2012 and came up with a basic start plan to get rolling.
-We began doing research, connecting further with the community, and continue to encourage community members to become involved and share their time, energy, and skills with this project.
+We began doing research, connecting further with the community, and continuing to encourage community members to become involved and share their time, energy, and skills with this project.

 As of early April 2013, we began getting ready to break ground for the project, located on land behind Celebration Foursquare Church.
-Committed to organic principles and practices, we strive to work with nature and reduce the amount of synthetic inputs as much as possible.
+Committed to organic principles and practices, we strive to work with nature and reduce the number of synthetic inputs as much as possible.

 Thank You’s and Shout Outs